ibbles/LearningUnrealEngine/Niagara.md

 Cascade showing it's age.
 Inflexible.
 New effects and behaviors require programming.
 Not suitable for a wide range of domains.
 Need a new tool that puts more control in the hands of artists.
+Artists has the ability to create additional functionality themselves.
 More flexibility in what kind of data and data sources can be used to drive the simulation.
 Improved tools for debugging and visualization.

 ## Basic concepts

+The Niagara system consists of the following core components:
+- Systems.
+- Emitters.
+- Modules.
+- Parameters.

 A Niagara system is configured using Graphs and Stacks.
 Graphs are flexible and powerful but requires some technical knowledge.